NguyenHoangNhat-git/Coding-Agent/README.md

 1. Open the `extension` folder in VSCode.
 2. Press **F5** — this launches a new **Extension Development Host** window.
 3. In that new window, open any code file, select some code, press **Ctrl+Shift+P**, run `Simple Code Agent: Explain Code` -> Edit the prompt.

 ---

+## 🧠 Memory

+- This project now supports short-term memory for conversations.

+- Each session (session_id="default" by default) maintains its own history of user prompts and AI responses (check `backend/memory.py` to change default limits).

+- You can extend this later to support multiple conversations or users by changing the session_id passed from the extension.

+- Memory currently lives in RAM and resets when the backend restarts.

+---